MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 6. The reseller confirms the part availability and places an order with their Authorized Device Distributor.
 Parts are shipped to the reseller or directly to you.

 > [!NOTE]
-> Part availability may vary due to supply chain constraints, customer demand, and related issues.
+> Part availability may vary by country and is subject to change due to supply chain constraints, customer demand, and related issues.

 > [!CAUTION]
-> Repairing your device with a replaceable component doesn't affect Microsoft's Limited Warranty; however, any damage to the device resulting from a repair performed by someone other than Microsoft or an Authorized Service Provider won't be covered under Microsoft's warranty or extended protection plans.
+> Repairing your device with a replaceable component doesn't affect Microsoft's Limited Warranty; however, any damage to the device resulting from a repair performed by someone other than Microsoft or an Authorized Service Provider won't be covered under Microsoft's warranty or protection plans.

 ## References

 1. Customer self-repair is only available on Microsoft devices with a removable component per the product’s technical specifications.
-Microsoft recommends that self-repair is performed by technically inclined individuals with the knowledge, experience and required tools while following a [Microsoft Service Guide](https://www.microsoft.com/download/100440).
+Microsoft recommends that self-repair is performed by technically inclined individuals with the knowledge, experience and required tools while following the [Microsoft Service Guide](https://www.microsoft.com/download/100440) or article.
-2. Microsoft’s Limited Warranty is in addition to any right you may have under consumer or other laws applicable to you.
+2. Microsoft’s Limited Hardware Warranty is in addition to any right you may have under consumer or other laws applicable to you.